mtatton/nbterm/README.md

 Hints:

-* Using j,k will help You to focues to next, previous cells
+* Using j,k will help You to focus to next, previous cells
 * ctrl+f will bring current cell to the top of the screen
 * ctrl+s will save current workbook
 * nbtermix --fold foo.ipynb - will open the notebook and fold cells